 This is thanks to a physiological effect known as excess post-exercise oxygen consumption (EPOC), where your body has to utilize energy (i.e., burn calories) in order to cool itself down after an intense workout session.

-By using heart rate to gauge intensity, every participant can complete the workout according to his or her current abilities and fitness level instead of trying to fit into some group standard.
-You may find yourself working next to an 18-year old, a 78-year old or even a professional athlete.
+Because the workout relies on heart rate to gauge intensity, every participant can complete the workout according to his or her current abilities and fitness level instead of trying to fit into some group standard.
+You may find yourself working next to an 18-year-old, a 78-year-old or even a professional athlete.
 (Or all three.)